javatask/javatask-articles/clwg5b5d0001f0al1dtk15yd8.md

 AWS IoT SiteWise is a managed service from Amazon Web Services designed to simplify collecting, organizing, and analyzing industrial equipment data.
 This service is tailored to help companies capture data consistently across devices, understand their operational performance, and identify efficiencies within industrial operations.

-At its core, SiteWise enables users to define and model their industrial operations as hierarchical assets, making organising and managing data from complex environments easier.
-This modeling capability allows for creating virtual representations of physical operations, including devices, machinery, and processes, enabling structured data ingestion and storage.
+SiteWise enables users to define and model their industrial operations as hierarchical assets at its core, making organising and managing data from complex environments easier.
+This modelling capability creates virtual representations of physical operations, including devices, machinery, and processes, enabling structured data ingestion and storage.

 SiteWise also automates the process of data collection and ingestion from various sources like OPC-UA (Open Platform Communications Unified Architecture) and other industrial protocols, removing the need for custom-built data collection solutions.
 Once data is in SiteWise, the service provides built-in capabilities for monitoring equipment across facilities, quickly identifying issues with real-time alerts, and executing deeper analysis using AWS's powerful analytics tools.

-SiteWise includes an integrated dashboard feature known as SiteWise Monitor for visualisation and operational insight.
+SiteWise includes an integrated dashboard feature called SiteWise Monitor for visualisation and operational insight.
 This tool allows industrial engineers and operators to create customizable, interactive dashboards to view and manage operational data in real-time.
-These dashboards can help identify bottlenecks, optimize processes, and improve overall operational health without the need for deep technical expertise.
+Without deep technical expertise, these dashboards can help identify bottlenecks, optimize processes, and improve overall operational health.

-AWS IoT SiteWise offers a comprehensive, scalable, and secure platform for industrial IoT applications (IIoT).
+AWS IoT SiteWise offers a comprehensive, scalable, and secure industrial IoT applications (IIoT) platform.
 It aids organizations in their journey toward digital transformation by leveraging detailed insights from their equipment data.

 ## **Series Logical Blocks: Mapping Our Journey**

 This series will break down our journey into several key stages, each designed to systematically build and enhance our network monitoring system using AWS IoT SiteWise.
 Here's how we'll proceed:

-1. **Configuring Network Devices for OPC UA:** Network devices need to be set up initially to enable OPC UA and configure the necessary credentials.
+1. **Configuring Network Devices for OPC UA:** Network devices must be set up initially to enable OPC UA and configure the necessary credentials.
 While I won't cover this process in detail, I recommend using the [node-opcua/opcua-commander](https://github.com/node-opcua/opcua-commander), a client that simplifies testing OPC UA connectivity.

 2. **\[Part 2\] Configuring Edge Compute/Gateway:** Setting up our edge computing infrastructure or gateway is crucial for piping data from OPC UA Servers to the cloud.